-Are you a stargazer or a night photographer looking for a way to get around in your RV without ruining your night vision?
-Perhaps you’re looking for a good night-light or maybe you’re someone who simply enjoys reading a little before going to sleep and are annoyed with the blinding reading lights that came with your RV?
-Whatever your situation, I’m going to show you a quick and easy red light modification that you can make to your RV, for only a few bucks, that will allow you to enjoy the “night life” in your RV.
+Are you a stargazer or a night photographer looking for a way to get around in your truck camper without ruining your night vision?
+Perhaps you’re looking for a good night-light or maybe you’re someone who simply enjoys reading a little before going to sleep and are annoyed with the blinding reading lights that came with your camper?
+Whatever your situation, we’re going to show you a quick and easy red light modification that you can make to your camper for only a few bucks that will allow you to enjoy the “night life” in your camper.

 Why the color red and not some other color?
 According to a lengthy study conducted by the U.S. Navy in the mid-1980s, dark adaptation is faster with red light than with any other color.
 Without getting too technical, the rhodopsin in the rods of the human eye is insensitive to the longer wavelengths of red light and is instead viewed by the red sensitive cone cells of the human eye.
 Sorry, that was pretty technical, but after having served 24 years in the U.S. Navy, I can tell you that using red lights after dark really works.
 In fact, the U.S. Navy has been using red lights on their ships since World War II.
 As soon as the sun goes down, all ships and submarines, “rig for red,” and switch to red lighting to allow watchstanders to get around at night without ruining their night vision.